typestack/socket-controllers/README.md

     createSocketServer(3001);
     ```

-3. Now you can send `save` websocket message using webosocket-client.
+3. Now you can send `save` websocket message using websocket-client.

 ## More usage examples